FacelessFresh/ffxi-Windower-Addons/enemybar/README.md

 Enemy Bar Addon
 Description

+I'm not sure if it'll break anything over the current version compared since this one is adapted off the enemybar2 and has targetlock icon with setup functionality added to it.
+It seems to work good for me after much debugging but be sure to back up the current enemybar before installing.

 The Enemy Bar addon provides a visual display of target information for your main target, sub-target, focus target, and any mobs currently showing aggression toward you or your party.
 Each bar shows the mob's HP, distance, enmity, and other relevant information.
 Installation